 A Complicated Man and a Problem for the Rabbis

 Herod presented the Rabbis with a problem.
 On the one hand, he was a usurper, a murderer, and a vicious tyrant.
 On the other hand, he had the great merit of rebuilding the Jerusalem Temple, the holiest place on earth, and did a magnificent job—numerous rabbinic traditions praise its spectacular beauty.
-How could God allow Herod to become King (since all rulers, in rabbinic theology, ruled by the grace of God)?
+How could God allow Herod to become king (since all rulers, in rabbinic theology, ruled by the grace of God)?
 How could God grant the wicked Herod the mitzvah of rebuilding the Temple?

 The Talmud preserves a story that addresses these questions (b.
 Bava Batra 3b-4a).
 This story departs from what we know of the historical Herod from other sources.1 That, in and of itself, is not exceptional, as rabbinic stories are didactic, fictional tales and not intended as reliable historical accounts.2 Here I will offer a literary analysis of the story that highlights themes that help solve the theological implications of the evil Herod building the holy Temple.
-In a subsequent piece, I will compare the Rabbis’ narrative of Herod’s rebuilding, comparing it with Josephus’ account, and will then explore the Persian traditions that influenced the rabbinic storytellers.3
+In a subsequent piece, I will compare the Rabbis’ narrative of Herod’s rebuilding to Josephus’ account, and will then explore the Persian traditions that influenced the rabbinic storytellers.3

 The Story of Herod in b.
 Bava Batra 3b-4a